Málaga Airport: Terminal 3

 Terminal 3 (styled as T3) opened on 15 March 2010, with flight operations commencing the following day.
 Plans for construction started in 2001 and construction started in 2004.
 The works were carried out by Ferrovial.
 It was opened on 15 March 2010 by King Juan Carlos.

 The new terminal building at Málaga Airport was designed by architect Bruce S. Fairbanks.
 The terminal was built to increase tourism around the Costa del Sol, and to expand the airport due to increasing number of passengers.
 It is adjacent to Terminal 2 and has an area of 250,000m², which is more than double the size of Terminal 2.
 It has 86 check-in counters, numbered 301 to 386, 20 new boarding gates, twelve which have airbridges and 12 baggage reclaim carousels; nine European Union, two non-European Union and one special baggage reclaim carousel.

 The terminal has more than doubled capacity to 30 million passengers or 9,000 an hour, is expected to double the number of flights and the 12,813,764 passengers handled during 2008, and this has increased further since the new runway was completed.

 In early 2024, Aena began talks of the possible expansion of Terminal 3 to increase capacity and to improve passenger experience.
+Later on 27 June 2025, president of Aena Maurici Lucena met with Mayor of Málaga Francisco de la Torre Francisco Salado where the plans for the new project, DORA III were revealed.
+The plans were approved on 16 September 2026 and will include a major expansion the terminal by adding a brand new Pier for non-schengen traffic, alongside a new large passport control area.
+In the main area of Terminal 3, the security area will also be redesigned.
+The terminal will be expanded by 60,000 metres and will have 24 new boarding gates.
+It will again be designed by architect Bruce S. Fairbanks who created the design of the original Terminal 3.
+The project will cost €830 million and the capacity of the airport will increase from 30 million to 36 million passengers a year, with work to be completed in 2031.